rahulc29/rahulc29/README.md

 ### Database Theory

 This is a bit of a todo.
 There are many cool connections between category theory and databases (of the relational kind).
 Besides I do not yet understand how practical databases minimise disc IO calls and how would one go about formally proving the strategies as optimal?
 I wish to explore all these questions.

+## Suggestions ⚡

+Once upon a time I was introduced to the world of functional programming by the wonderful [Structure and Interpretation of Computer Programs](https://web.mit.edu/6.001/6.037/sicp.pdf) and I've not gotten out of the rabbit hole since.
+That book changed my brain forever and I don't think there's any way I will ever be able to thank the authors enough.

+Another book that was life changing in a very similar way is [Category Theory for Programmers](https://github.com/hmemcpy/milewski-ctfp-pdf).
+This book taught me about the mathematical aspects of programming for the first time.
+I cannot recommend this book enough.
+If you've ever written a single line of code, this knowledge deserves to possess you.

+Wadler's [Programming Language Foundations in Agda](https://plfa.github.io/) taught me Agda and programming language semantics and it is extremely accessible to anybody with no formal training in any related field.

+Robert Sedgewick's "Algorithms" is another classic.
+For one thing, the proofs are very well presented.
+Secondly, it is, in my opinion, a lot more rigourous with the mathematics.

+[Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/) is another classic and was so helpful when I was studying operating systems.
+It is an absolutely beautiful text.

+I generally prefer open source and free texts - knowledge is not be imprisoned.

 ## My Stats
 [![Rahul's GitHub stats](https://github-readme-stats.vercel.app/api?username=rahulc29&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)